Chung Eui-sun

+He is among the richest people in South Korea.
+In December 2024, Forbes estimated his net wealth as US$3.3 billion and ranked him 10th richest in the country.

 Education

-Chung was educated in Whimoon High School and received a bachelor's degree in business management administration from Korea University in 1993.
-After graduation of Korea University, he earned an MBA from the University of San Francisco School of Business in 1997.
+Chung was educated at Whimoon High School and received a bachelor's degree in business administration from Korea University in 1993.
+After graduation from Korea University, he earned an MBA from the University of San Francisco School of Business in 1997.